adi-kiran/sabha-backend/README.md

              "votes": 0 (integer : upvotes-downvotes) }
 200 - success 400 - failure

-# Retrieve all Posts : localhost:5000/api/posts  | GET
+# Retrieve all Posts :
+route : localhost:5000/api/posts  | GET

 request body : not required

 response : a list of posts(post list may be empty if no post added).
 200 - success